rrohitramsen/JPStockMarketRepository/README.md

 # How to use:

+Pull the code into your local Eclipse or Spring STS, the you are good to go.

+StockmarketApplicationContext : This class has main method, Can Run the application for dumy data.

+java StockmarketApplicationContext

 This is a maven project, can run using ..

 mvn test -> to execute the unit tests.